To learn more about the process for course registration for Winter 2014, be sure to review all of the information below carefully!

 - Specific class/section you would like to swap into

 Q. How long do I have to find a swap partner?

-A. You have until August 30, so we encourage you to be patient with the process.
-If you don't find a partner initially, hang in there and keep checking the discussion forum.
-The survey site will close at 3 p.m. on Friday, August 30.
-Swap requests will not be accepted after the survey has closed.
+A. You have until the Friday before the start of the Winter term, so we encourage you to be patient with the process.
+If you don't find a partner initially, hang in there; many students will make changes to their schedules just before they return in January and may find that they need to swap at that time.
+The survey site will close at 2 p.m. on Tuesday, January 7.
+We will not accept swap requests after the surveys have closed.

 Q. My core conflicts with my athletic practice or a required course for my dual degree.
 Do I need to find a swap partner?

-It is each student's responsibility to review the course registration rules and policies carefully.
+It is each student's responsibility to review the rules and policies carefully.
+Please read the course registration rules and policies.

 Q. I still have questions.
 Is there someone I can talk to?

-If you have questions regarding course selection or degree requirements, please schedule an appointment with your Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an Academic Advisor during Academic Advising Walk-in hours (Monday-Friday from 1-3 p.m. in E2420) for quick advising questions and urgent issues.
+If you have questions regarding course selection or degree requirements, please contact your Academic Advisor or schedule an appointment with your Academic Advisor through our Academic Counseling appointment system.
+You can also meet with an advisor during Academic Advising Walk-in hours (Monday-Friday from 1-3 p.m. in E2420) for quick advising questions.